lQUBEXl/EVGA-BR-450/README.md

 * Top right near the entry plug

 ![](https://i.imgur.com/WS4hxhe.png)
-* The supervisor IC is a Sitronix ST9S429-PG14 that boasts OCP, OVP, and UVP on every rail (nice to see!).
+* The supervisor IC is a Sitronix ST9S429-PG14 that boasts OCP, OVP, and UVP on every rail.
 It's not typical for supervisor ICs (especially cheaper ones in cheaper units) to include OTP as it could be implemented elsewhere perhaps on an op-amp connected to a lock-out pin or on the fan controller itself.
-Testing will need to be included if any of these protections are set or used.
+Testing will need to be included if any of these protections are set or used (tolerances may be a bit too wide).

 ![](https://i.imgur.com/buSF1V4.png)
 * The unit hosts lower quality series from Teapo's lineup (but still are 105C degree rated).